Obstetrician Gynecologist

 Why do some doctors work these crazy 24 or 36-hour shifts?
 Doesn't their judgment get impaired from the exhaustion?

-Asked by ay caramba about 12 years ago
+Asked by ay caramba over 12 years ago

 During my training, I often worked for 48 hour shifts without sleep between, only to return 12 hours later for another shift.
 This was the traditional way of training residents.
 Nowadays, there a strict rules in place that limit the number of hours one can work at a time.
 In real practice however, we continue to work 24-36 hour shifts simply because we don't have the person-power to take shorter shifts.
 In addition, in our field, there is a need to keep continuity of care- we prefer to follow a patient in labor through delivery, and shorter shifts would mean more frequent turnovers in patient care.
 If I feel I am ever overtired or impaired, I would certainly call on my colleagues for help.